-You may have heard that Fastly, one of the world’s largest provider of CDN services, had an outage of about 1 hour on the 8th July.
-There has been much wailing and gnashing of teeth as some of the world's largest websites and services were down, including reddit, CNN, The Guardian, Shopify Stores, Stripe, Spotify, to just name a few.
+You may have heard that Fastly, one of the world’s largest providers of CDN services, had an outage of about 1 hour on the 8th July.
+Some of the world's largest websites and services were down, including reddit, CNN, The Guardian, Shopify Stores, Stripe and Spotify, to name a few.

-According to Fastly themselves, the outage was caused by a 'service misconfiguration' (Update: Bug triggered by a client changing their configuration), which propagated globally to take websites offline.
-When trying to access a website using the Fastly service users were presented with a Varnish 503 Guru Mediation error (for those of us old enough to remember, Guru Meditation is a geek reference to the Commodore Amiga computer of the late 80s!)
+According to Fastly themselves, the outage was caused by a 'service misconfiguration' (Update: Bug triggered by a client changing their configuration), which propagated globally and took websites offline.
+When users tried to access a website using the Fastly service, they were presented with a Varnish 503 Guru Meditation error (for those of us old enough to remember, Guru Meditation is a geek reference to the Commodore Amiga computer of the late 80s!).
 This generally occurs when there is an issue contacting the server that the website is actually hosted on.
-Additionally there were some reports on twitter saying 'unknown domain'.
+There were also some reports on twitter saying 'unknown domain'.

-Essentially, Fastly took down its own network with a bad software update, something that has afflicted similar online platforms in the recent past, including Google, Amazon, and Cloudflare.
+Essentially, Fastly took down its own network with a bad software update.
+Similar problems have affected other online platforms in the recent past, including Google, Amazon, and Cloudflare.

 Why wasn’t there a Plan B?

 Fastly is an excellent service, with an enviable reliability record.
 There is a reason why they're trusted by some of the world's largest websites to improve reliability and load times.
-However, the vast majority of Fastly clients had to sit tight and wait for Fastly to fix the issue.
-Luckily this was only an hour, it could have been much longer.
+However, the vast majority of Fastly clients still had to sit tight and wait for Fastly to fix the issue.
+Luckily this was only an hour.
+It could have been much longer.

-Just like death and taxes, software outages are a certainty in life.
-The real story is not that Fastly had an outage, it's why didn't these large websites have a contingency plan for a single point of failure.
-This is a major oversight in infrastructure planning on the part of their technical teams.
+Just like death and taxes, software outages are a certainty.
+The real story is not that Fastly had an outage.
+It is why didn't these large websites have a contingency plan for a single point of failure.
+For sites at that scale, this is a major oversight in infrastructure planning.

 How to handle a CDN failure

-The simple solution is to have a backup CDN provider, already configured and tested, that you can switch over to in the event of a failure with your primary provider.
+The simple solution is to have a backup CDN provider already configured and tested, ready to switch over to if your primary provider fails.
 You can then utilise short expiry of DNS records to redirect users when the failure happens.
-This needn't be very expensive or complicated, your individual circumstances may of course vary.
+This needn't be very expensive or complicated, although individual circumstances vary.

 A Quick Introduction To DNS (Domain Name System)

 Modern CDNs, like Fastly, Cloudflare, and Peakhour, operate as ‘reverse proxies’.
-This means they sit in between the end users of a website, and the website server itself.
-The way they achieve this is by way of DNS configuration.
+This means they sit between a website's end users and the website server itself.
+They achieve this through DNS configuration.

-When someone types in a domain url into a browser, eg fastly.com, a request is sent to a DNS server with the host name (eg fastly.com) to find the IP address of the server to retrieve the content from.
+When someone types a domain url into a browser, eg fastly.com, a request is sent to a DNS server with the host name (eg fastly.com) to find the IP address of the server to retrieve the content from.
 CDNs, like Fastly, get website admins to list the address of the CDN on the DNS server.
-By doing that, requests for a website go through the CDN first.
+That means requests for a website go through the CDN first.
 The process is analogous to listing someone else’s number in the phone book so they take calls for you.

 Switching providers in case of an outage

-By keeping a short TTL in DNS, webmasters can simply switch the answer for a DNS request to that of another provider, meaning users can quickly be directed to an alternative Cloud Provider.
-Once service has been resumed on the primary provider DNS can be switched again so normal traffic is resumed.
+By keeping a short TTL in DNS, webmasters can switch the answer for a DNS request to that of another provider, meaning users can quickly be directed to an alternative Cloud Provider.
+Once service has resumed on the primary provider, DNS can be switched again so normal traffic is resumed.
 The key is that the alternative provider is configured, tested, and ready to go.

-This switch can even be automated to minimise any outages.
-Premium DNS services, like Amazon’s Route 53, have optional health checking of DNS answers, this allows a switch to happen nearly instantly, the only downtime suffered would be those people already on the site that have to wait for the TTL to expire before being directed to the backup Cloud Provider.
-In fact this is exactly what Peakhour.io does, in the event of a catastrophic outage we use DNS to switch to backup infrastructure so our clients are minimally affected.
+This switch can even be automated to minimise outages.
+Premium DNS services, like Amazon’s Route 53, have optional health checking of DNS answers.
+This allows a switch to happen nearly instantly.
+The only downtime would be for people already on the site who have to wait for the TTL to expire before being directed to the backup Cloud Provider.
+In fact this is exactly what Peakhour.io does.
+In the event of a catastrophic outage we use DNS to switch to backup infrastructure so our clients are minimally affected.

 Backup provider options

-Now we've shown how switching CDN providers can easily be done, let's compare the major players to see how they might serve as a backup CDN for Fastly.
+Now we've shown how switching CDN providers can be done, let's compare the major players and how they might serve as a backup CDN for Fastly.
 The three things we'll look at are Cost, Features, Integration.

 Simply route traffic to the origin